Three-Hour Workshops

 WS14: Values in Action: Using Time to Support Well-Being for Adults and Students at School

-Presenter: Denise Clark Pope, Challenge Success and Stanford Graduate School of Education
+Presenters: Denise Clark Pope, Challenge Success and Stanford Graduate School of Education; Daisy Pellant, The Kehillah School (CA)

 Henry David Thoreau said, "It is not enough to be busy. … The question is: What are we busy about?"
 How we spend time reflects our values—and how time is allocated during the school day impacts the work and well-being of all school community members.
 Join this hands-on workshop as we consider how to use time at school as a powerful lever for school change.
 Share research around student and faculty/staff well-being and explore concrete examples from schools that have reclaimed time for more effective learning and work experiences.
 Leave with ideas to share and pilot.